Kingtechs/Kingtechs/pages/about.md

 #  Hello, I'm Oscar Reyes Umanzor

-I’m an IT professional specializing in **cybersecurity, networking, and data systems**.
+I’m an IT professional specializing in cybersecurity, networking, Web and data systems.
 I hold CompTIA Network+ and Security+ certifications and have hands on experience building and securing networked environments, troubleshooting systems, and managing IT infrastructure.

 My background in **education and technology leadership** has taught me to approach every technical challenge with precision, patience, and a focus on real-world problem-solving.
 I enjoy designing secure systems, analyzing data for insights, and improving processes through automation and efficient tools.